How Paperless Schools are Transforming the Face of Learning

 Educational experts advocate the concept of paperless classrooms due to its application and direct consequence of rapid technological development.
 It also directly influences contemporary social realities, making it necessary for the current educational scenario.
 Currently, notebooks and textbooks are widely used as primary tools for teaching and learning in many schools and universities worldwide.

-In a paperless classroom, teachers and learners cannot use textbooks and notebooks for exchanging information.
-They can only use computers, laptops, iPad, and other technological devices offered by the institution.
+In a paperless classroom, teachers and learners cannot use textbooks and notebooks to exchange information.
+They can only use computers, laptops, iPads, and other technological devices offered by the institution.
 All the activities related to the educational program will be done electronically.

 Therefore, there is a complete dependence on electronic devices for carrying out learning activities.
 In such a paperless environment, the physical exchange of learning materials between the tutors and the learners is eliminated.
 The knowledge exchange takes place in a completely virtual environment.